bagder/http2-explained/en/part8.md

 ### 8.4.8.
 “It doesn't fix several HTTP/1.1 shortcomings”

 That's true.
-With the specific goal of maintaining HTTP/1.1 paradigms there were several old HTTP features that had to remain.
-Such as the common headers that also include the often dreaded cookies, authorization headers and more.
-But by the upside of maintaining these paradigms is that we got a protocol that is possible to deploy without an inconceivable amount of upgrade work that requires fundamental parts to be completely replaced or rewritten.
+With the specific goal of maintaining HTTP/1.1 paradigms there were several old HTTP features that had to remain, such as the common headers that also include the often dreaded cookies, authorization headers and more.
+But the upside of maintaining these paradigms is that we got a protocol that is possible to deploy without an inconceivable amount of upgrade work that requires fundamental parts to be completely replaced or rewritten.
 Http2 is basically just a new framing layer.

 ## 8.5.
 Will http2 become widely deployed?